Cyanothamnus inflexus: Description

 Cyanothamnus inflexus is an erect, woody shrub that grows to a height of about 2 m and a width of about 3 m.
 The leaves are pinnate, 6-25 mm long and 6-35 mm wide in outline on a petiole 3-10 mm long.
 The end leaflet is linear, 1-16 mm long and 0.5-2.5 mm wide, the side leaflets similar or longer.
 Up to three, sometimes up to seven white to pink flowers are arranged on a stalk 0.5-9 mm long.
 The four sepals are triangular, mostly glabrous, 1.5-3 mm long and 1-2 mm wide.
 The four petals are 2.5-7.5 mm long, sometimes with a few hairs.
 The eight stamens are hairy and the stigma is about the same width as the style.
 Flowering occurs from June to December and the fruit are 3-3.5 mm long and 1-2 mm wide.

 Taxonomy and naming

-This species was first formally described in 2003 by Marco F. Duretto and the description was published in the journal Muelleria from a specimen collected in the Girraween National Park.
+This species was first formally described in 2003 by Marco F. Duretto who gave it the name Boronia inflexa in the journal Muelleria from a specimen collected in Girraween National Park.
 In a 2013 paper in the journal Taxon, Marco Duretto and others changed the name to Cyanothamnus inflexus on the basis of cladistic analysis.
 The specific epithet (inflexus) is a Latin word referring to the edges of the sepals, near their tip.

 In the same 2003 paper, Duretto described four new subspecies.
 The names have subsequently been changed to reflect the change in the genus name: